andrew98450/Squzz/README.md

 # Squzz

 Evil Access Point Wifi on Raspberry Pi 3

+This is Attack Device script with AP

 [*] setup.py -> install backdoor-Factory script